 In August I spent 10 days together with my family in Iceland.
 It was our third trip to this beautiful island.
-On the last two trips we travelled to Iceland with our own car via ferry from Denmark and slept in our tent on campgrounds.
+On the last two trips, we traveled to Iceland with our own car via ferry from Denmark and slept in our tent on campgrounds.
 This time we decided to go by plane, take a rental car and sleep in hotels instead.
 Mainly due to the limited amount of time we had.
 The ferry to Iceland and back takes about one week.

 The flight to Iceland with Iceland Air is rather cheap, but 4WD rental cars and hotels are extremely expensive.
-We paid for example 2300€ for our Suzuki for 10 days.
+We paid, for example, 2300€ for our Suzuki for 10 days.

 1. Visit the Snaefellsnes peninsula, which I missed on the past two trips, and shoot some classical landscape images there.

 2. Go snorkeling and do some underwater photography in the Silfra crack.